jpwrk/DS4021-final-project/README.md

 - matplotlib and seaborn – for visualizations, including confusion matrices

 The code was developed and tested on Windows 10, but it is compatible with macOS and Linux.
-Standard CPU hardware was used, and GPU acceleration was not required.

 ## A Map of your documentation
 ### Data